 Native to the Moluccas, introduced to China in 200 B.C., cloves are the dried unopened flower buds of a tropical evergreen tree.
 They are picked when they begin to turn red at the base and are dried in the sun.

-Used to perfume the breath and as an antiseptic, other culinary uses include use in sweet spice blends for cakes and fruit to pickles, preserved meats and curries.
+|Application||Culinary uses include use in sweet spice blends for cakes and fruit to pickles, preserved meats and curries.
+Use with apples, beets, game, ham, lamb, pumpkin, sausage, tea, tomatoes, walnuts.|